khunshan/ios-all-type-banner/README.md

 ios-all-type-banner
 ======================

-A banner written in Objective C that respects iOS7 &amp; iOS8 for iOS in ALL orinetations by adding a UIView in UIWindow of UIApplication.
+A Mac OS style banner written in Objective C that respects iOS7 &amp; iOS8 for iOS in ALL orinetations by adding a UIView in UIWindow of UIApplication.
 It adds as another view top of ALL.
 Plus, uses blocks for dismiss and touch events.
 You like it?

 <img src="http://i.imgur.com/m0QGEqR.gif?1"/>